Misc

 "place order"

 Composes a hidden order form with the "title", "contents" and "total price" fields and an optional screenshot and submits this form to a specified URL according to the specification explicated in the Wordpress Plugin section.
-By default the order form is submitted to the demo ordering page.
+By default the order form is submitted to the demo ordering pagearrow-up-right.

 Verge3D comes with a free Wordpress plug-in that is able to handle requests submitted by this puzzle.
 Upon receiving such a request, this Wordpress plug-in renders a page with an extended form supplemented with contact and comments fields, the embedded screenshot and a captcha.
 Filled out form is finally submitted by the customer and a new order is created in Wordpress admin interface.
 Both the customer and the sales manager are notified about the order by e-mail.